- Mon-Fri: Runs every 15 min. *

 Deposit cash and/or coins into the farebox when you board the bus.

-No change is given and transfers to other METRO services aren’t included.
+No change is given and transfers to other METRO local services aren’t included.

 Compare your cost of driving vs. what it would cost to ride METRO - and see how much money you'd save each month.